AtlasPublicPolicy/charging-use-spec/README.md

 # Supplementary Materials

- - [Data Integration Support](supplementary-materials/data-integration-support.md) provides guidance on how to translate out-of-specification registration and useage data into specification-compliant format.
+ - [Data Integration Support](supplementary-materials/data-integration-support.md) provides guidance on how to translate out-of-specification registration and usage data into specification-compliant format.
  - [Example Program Language](supplementary-materials/example-program-language.md) for data collection and provisioning requirements set by funding organizations.
  - Example data files for each of the data collection field specifications. [\[FORTHCOMING\]](roadmap.md)